 - The Physician's Examination side must be completed by a physician who is licensed in the state of Texas..
 It must indicate that the student athlete is physically "cleared" to participate.
 It must include the physician's name, address and phone number.
 It must include the physician's signature.
 It must include the date of examination.
 All of which must be legible.

 Physical forms are valid for one year from the physician's examination date.

 - Please do not reply to a message with your physical form attached.
-Instead, please start a new email with your physical form attached and send to this email address.
-Please do not send physical forms to Meridianemail@example.com.
+Instead, please start a new email with your physical form attached and send to this email address: [email protected].